Relational Reasoning Network (RRN) for Anatomical Landmarking: Methods

 \subsection{Landmark Features}

 Pairwise relations are learned through \textit{RU} functions.
 Each \textit{RU} accepts input features to be modelled as a pairwise relation.
 It is desirable to have such features characterizing landmarks and interactions with other landmarks.
 These input features can either be learned throughout a more complicated network design, or through feature engineering.
 In this study, for simplicity, we define a set of simple yet explainable geometric features.
 Since \textit{RUs} model relations between two landmarks ($o_A$ and $o_B$), we use $3D$ coordinates of these landmarks (both in pixel and spherical space), their relative positions with respect to a well-defined landmark point (reference), and approximate size of the mandible.
 The mandible size is estimated as the distance between the maximum and the minimum coordinates of the input domain mandibular landmarks (Table~\ref{table:stage1_input_feature}).
-At final, a $19$-dimensional feature vector is considered to be an input to local relationship function $g$.
-For a reference well-defined landmark, we use \textit{Menton} \textit{(Me)} as the origin of the Mandible (See Figure~\ref{fig:mandble}).
+Finally, a $19$-dimensional feature vector is considered to be an input to local relationship function $g$.
+For a well-defined reference landmark, we used \textit{Menton} \textit{(Me)} as the origin of the Mandible region.